Cperigois/Pigouette.github.io/_pages/en/Search_anomaly.md

 ### Basics of Autoencoders

-An autoencoder is a type of neural network designed to **reconstruct its input** after compressing it into a lower-dimensional latent space.
+An autoencoder is a type of neural network designed to reconstruct its input after compressing it into a lower-dimensional latent space.
 It has two parts:

-- **The encoder**: reduces the input dimensionality to extract its essential features.
+- The encoder: reduces the input dimensionality to extract its essential features.
-- **The decoder**: reconstructs the input from the compressed representation.
+- The decoder: reconstructs the input from the compressed representation.

 In unsupervised learning, an autoencoder can learn dominant patterns in the data.
-Any **significant reconstruction error** then indicates an **anomaly** (i.e., data that deviates from the learned patterns).
+Any significant reconstruction error then indicates an anomaly (i.e., data that deviates from the learned patterns).

 The standard loss function is the Mean Squared Error: